 This letter is structured as follows.
-In Sec.~\ref{sec:annualmod} we introduce the relevant notation to describe the DM annual modulation signal in direct detection experiments.
-We discuss the fitting procedure used in Sec.~\ref{sec:implementation}.
-In Sec.~\ref{sec:fit1DM} we show results of the fits of the vanilla one-component scenario with and without IV couplings to the full DAMA data set.
-We show the main results of this paper for two-component DM in Sec.~\ref{sec:fit2DM}.
-We present best-fit values and two-dimensional confidence level contours for two-component DM.
-This is done for the simplest case with IC couplings and also for the more general case with IV interactions.
+In Sec.~\ref{sec:annualmod} we introduce the relevant notation to describe the DM time-dependent signal in direct detection experiments.
+In Sec.~\ref{sec:results} we fit the binned amplitude of the DAMA modulation.
+We do this by generating pseudo-mock data from a modulating 2DM signal, including GF, and extracting the modulation amplitude by fitting a sinusoid to the resulting time-dependent signal.
+This allows us to draw conclusions regarding the effect of GF and the non-sinusoidal component.
+In this section we also conduct the analysis for a single light/heavy DM to compare with results from other studies.
 We give our conclusions and final remarks in Sec.~\ref{sec:conc}.